-- Western Community College (the College) will refund fees charged for tuition and course materials paid for but not received if the student provides a notice of withdrawal to the College or the College provides a notice of dismissal to the student. - Students are informed of the refund policy during the admission process. - In the event a student does withdraw or is dismissed from a program, the College is required to report this to the appropriate student assistance office and required to refund tuition fees in accordance with the stated refund policy. - Refunds required under this policy will be paid to the student, or a person who paid the tuition or fees on behalf of the student, within 30 days of the date the College: - Receives a student's notice of withdrawal; or - Provides a notice of dismissal to the student.
+- Western Community College (the College) will refund fees charged for tuition and course materials paid for but not received if the student provides a notice of withdrawal to the College or the College provides a notice of dismissal to the student, based on the terms mentioned in this policy. - Students are informed of the refund policy during the admission process. - In the event a student does withdraw or is dismissed from a program, the College is required to report this to the appropriate student assistance office and is required to refund tuition fees in accordance with the stated refund policy. - The tuition fee amount in the refund policy refers to the total amount excluding the scholarship or discount or bursary.